rolyatmax/site/README.md

 ## To Do

- - [X] Fade in images when scrolling
+ - [ ] Fade in images when scrolling
- - [X] Build viz animation
- - [X] Initial fade in with blur
  - [ ] Hover effects for projects
- - [X] add scroll indicator to intro animation
  - [ ] Footer with email and social

 ### Notes on scripts